larshasstdas/Magnetic-Keyholder/README.md

 ## CAD Source

 The project was designed in **Creo Parametric 12**.
-Source files are in the creofiles folder in this repository.
+Source files are in the creo folder in this repository.

 ---